tonysson/music_player/README.md

 ## TECH

 .
-ReactJs with functional components
+REACT Js with functional components
-(No use of redux or context Api to manage state and data in the app , I pass data manualy throw the components via Props )
+ ( No use of redux or context Api to manage state and data in the app , I pass data manualy throw the components via Props )

 .
-Scss
+SASS

 ## Demo
 vistit this url https://my-togo-fav.netlify.app/